It probably won’t come as a surprise to you that there are many factors that play a role in the success of intimate relationships.

 How do thinking styles influence your relationship?

 No one is purely legislative, executive, or judicial.
 We all are some mix.
-But people do have their preferences, and these preferences extend to relationships.
+But people do have their preferences, and these preferences can have a significant impact on your relationship.

 Two legislative partners